COVID-19, shootings: Is mass death now tolerated in America?

 “It’s remarkable how that responsibility has been sort of abdicated, is how I would describe it,” Rajan says.

 By contrast, something like traffic deaths gets less attention.
 The government this week said that nearly 43,000 people had died on the nation’s roads last year, the highest level in 16 years.
-The federal government unveiled a national strategy earlier this year to combat the problem.
+The federal government unveiled a national strategy to combat the problem earlier this year.

 Even when talking about gun violence, the Buffalo shooting has gotten a lot of attention, but mass shootings represent a small number of the gun deaths that happen in the United States every year, Sethi says.
 For example, there are more suicides from guns in America than there are homicides, an estimated 24,000 gun suicides compared with 19,000 homicides.
 But even though there are policy proposals that could help within the bounds of the Second Amendment, he says, the debate on guns is politically entrenched.